gajus/postwoman/.gitdown/README.md

 ### Case Sensitivity

 Postcode validation regex is case sensitive.
-It will match postcode that contains either all upper case or lower case letters, e.g. "ee12 9PP" will not match, "PE12 9PP" will match, "pe12 9pp" will match.
+It will match postcode that contains either all upper case or all lower case letters, e.g. "ee12 9PP" will not match, "PE12 9PP" will match, "pe12 9pp" will match.

+## Normalisation

+Postcode normalisation makes postcode uppercase and space-separates outward and inward codes.

+If input is an invalid postcode, an error will be thrown.

+## Matching

+Postcode matching is using postcode validation rules to match postcodes in a string.

+Returned postcodes are normalised and unique.

 ## Download